How can I use userscripts with the Archive?

 - Front end coder Sarken put together a Blurb Blocker userscript that allows you to hide work blurbs from tag listings, search results, etc. if they contain one or more terms you have specified in the script.

-- In the same vein, front end coder tuff_ghost cloned the popular Tumblr Savior userscript for use on the Archive: AO3 Savior lets you define creators, tags, or summary keywords and will hide all work blurbs that contain one or more of these terms.
+- In the same vein, front end coder tuff_ghost cloned the popular Tumblr Savior userscript for use on the Archive of Our Own (AO3): AO3 Savior lets you define creators, tags, or summary keywords and will hide all work blurbs that contain one or more of these terms.
 Tumblr user Quiet Games has helpfully created this pictorial guide to using AO3 Savior.

 - If you'd prefer not to have comments and named kudos from certain users or any anonymous commenter show up on your works (or anywhere on AO3!), you can use tuff_ghost's Personal Hellban script and either enable guest blocking or insert a list of usernames.
 This will not actually prevent people from commenting or leaving kudos, but it will hide anything you specify in your own browser.